olitrussle/blog/_posts/2017-06-26-meet-the-team-oli.md

 ## Favourite book?
 [Brave New World](http://www.goodreads.com/book/show/5129.Brave_New_World) by Aldous Huxley.

-_Inspired by Dan’s story?
+_Inspired by Oli’s story?
 We’re hiring!
 [Take a look at our vacancies](https://jobs.lever.co/trussle) - we’d love to hear from you._